karelkubicek/karelkubicek.github.io/_posts/2023-02-25-gen-cookies.md

 }

 function nextPrev(n, consent = "") {
-  // This function will figure out which tab to display var x = document.getElementsByClassName("tab");
+  var x = document.getElementsByClassName("tab");
-  // Exit the function if any field in the current tab is invalid:
-  //if (n == 1 && !validateForm()) return false;
-  // Hide the current tab:
   x[currentTab].style.display = "none";
-  // Increase or decrease the current tab by 1: currentTab = currentTab + n;
+  currentTab = currentTab + n;
-  // if you have reached the end of the form...
-  //if (currentTab >= x.length) {
-  //  // ... the form gets submitted:
-  //  document.getElementById("regForm").submit();
-  //  return false;
-  //}
   document.getElementsByClassName("consentType")[0].innerHTML = consent;
-  // Otherwise, display the correct tab: showTab(currentTab);
+  showTab(currentTab);
 }
 </script>